SofaPirate/Plaquette/docs/regularizing.rst

    photoCell >> led;

-The complete Plaquette code will look like this:
+The complete Plaquette code looks like this:

 .. code-block:: c++